contrib/contrib/README.md

 }
 ```

-> NOTE: A subcommand must be defined using and object with a `steps` key.
+> Note: A subcommand must be defined using and object with a `steps` key.
 A string or array cannot be used like for top level commands.

 ### Steps